Saturday, April 7th | 9:30 am – 5 pm | $150

 Here’s the deal.
-We want you to know your personal practice, your intuitive side and teach with authenticity, and learn different styles of yoga so you can teach vinyasa, restorative, and yin.
+We want you to know your personal practice, your intuitive side, how to teach with authenticity, and learn different styles of yoga.
+By the end of our teacher training you will be able to teach vinyasa, restorative, and yin.
 We value diversity, inclusive communities, and intelligence.
-If those qualities are important to you as well, this is your teacher training.
+If those qualities are important to you, this is your teacher training.

 This is a certified RYT training with a variety of teaching styles (restorative, yin, and vinyasa) and teacher support (Lucia, Marnie, Victoria, Elisabeth, and Sara).

 Email lucia@yessyogastudio for more information about the unique five sections.
 If you are currently a teacher and want to go through any of these trainings you are welcome to join!
 Open to all people.

 Two weekends in July | dates & times below | $450

 Ancient Yogi’s knew that stress was the major cause of illness and dis-ease in the body, and thus created a entire system of wellness to clam the nervous system, increase the flow of prana (life-force), and promote overall mental and physical wellbeing.
 However, our modern world is even more stressed than ever before in history.
 That’s why Restorative yoga was created, to counteract the extreme demands of modern living.
 Join Marnie at Yess Yoga to learn the techniques, poses, and science behind this practical and vital yoga practice.
 Over two weekends you will learn about setting the mood for total body relaxation, restorative yoga poses, how to use props to support students, and the science behind rest and stress.
 This training is unique and is intended for you to become a more diverse and inclusive yoga teacher.

 Two weekends in September | dates & times below | $450